-Unless disinterested shareholder approval is obtained, an Option may only be granted to an insider under the Stock Option Plan if the number of Common Shares reserved for issuance under that Option, when combined with the number of Common Shares reserved for issuance under awards granted within the one-year period before the Grant Date by the Corporation to insiders under all other share compensation plans, including the Stock Option Plan and the RSU Plan, does not exceed, in the aggregate, 10% of the outstanding Common Shares on the Grant Date on a non- diluted basis.
+Unless disinterested shareholder approval is obtained, an Option may only be granted to an insider under the Stock Option Plan if the number of Common Shares issued to insiders within the one-year period before the Grant Date by the Corporation to insiders under all other share compensation plans, including the Stock Option Plan and the RSU Plan, does not exceed, in the aggregate, 10% of the outstanding Common Shares on the Grant Date on a non-diluted basis.

-The annual burn rate of each arrangement for 2023, as calculated in accordance with Section 613(p), is approximately 0.78% for stock options.
-The following table summarizes the annual burn rate for 2021, 2022, and 2023:
+The annual burn rate of each arrangement for 2024, as calculated in accordance with Section 613(p) of the TSX Company Manual, is approximately 1.15% for Options.
+The following table summarizes the annual burn rate for 2022, 2023, and 2024:

 Annual Burn Rate By Year

-2021 1.87%

 2022 2.89%

-2023 0.78%
+2023 2024 0.78%

+2024 1.15%

-Options to purchase Common Shares granted under the Stock Option Plan will have an exercise price not less than the "fair market value" of a Common Share on the Grant Date, being the five (5) day volume weighted average price of the Common Shares based on the Grant Date of the Option.
-The exercise price, term and vesting of Options to purchase Common Shares shall otherwise be as approved by the Board.
+Options to purchase Common Shares granted under the Stock Option Plan will have an exercise price not less than the "fair market value" of a Common Share on the Grant Date, being the five day volume weighted average price of the Common Shares based on the Grant Date of the Option.
+The exercise price, term and vesting of Options to purchase

+Common Shares shall otherwise be as approved by the Board.
 Unless otherwise determined by the Board, Options to purchase Common Shares typically vest and become exercisable at a rate of 25% on each of the first four anniversary dates from the date of grant.

-In the event that a Participant ceases to be an Eligible Person (as such term is defined in the Stock Option Plan): (i) any unvested portion of any Option held by that Participant will immediately expire as of the Termination Date (as such term is defined in the Stock Option Plan); and (ii) any vested portion of any Option will expire on the earlier of the Option Expiry Date (as such term is defined in the Stock Option Plan) set by the Board and: (a) in the case of termination of employment by the Corporation or an affiliate of the Corporation without cause, or the failure by the

-Corporation or an affiliate of the Corporation to renew a contract for services at the end of its term, the date which is 90 days (or, in the case of an Incentive Stock Option (as such term is defined in the Stock Option Plan), three months) after the Termination Date, (b) in the case of voluntary resignation of employment from the Corporation or an affiliate of the Corporation, the date which is 90 days (or, in the case of an Incentive Stock Option, three months) after the Termination Date, (c) in the case of the death of the Participant, the date which is one year after the death, (d) in the case of the disability or retirement of the Participant, the date which is 180 days (or, in the case of an Incentive Stock Option, three months, subject to certain exceptions) after the Termination Date, and (e) in all other cases, the Termination Date.
+In the event that a Participant ceases to be an Eligible Person (as such term is defined in the Stock Option Plan): (i) any unvested portion of any Option held by that Participant will immediately expire as of the Termination Date (as such term is defined in the Stock Option Plan); and (ii) any vested portion of any Option held by that Participant will expire on the earlier of the Option Expiry Date (as such term is defined in the Stock Option Plan) set by the Board and: (a) in the case of termination of employment by the Corporation or an affiliate of the Corporation without cause, or the failure by the Corporation or an affiliate of the Corporation to renew a contract for services at the end of its term, the date which is 90 days (or, in the case of an Incentive Stock Option (as such term is defined in the Stock Option Plan), three months) after the Termination Date, (b) in the case of voluntary resignation of employment from the Corporation or an affiliate of the Corporation, the date which is 90 days (or, in the case of an Incentive Stock Option, three months) after the Termination Date, (c) in the case of the death of the Participant, the date which is 90 days (or, in the case of the disability or retirement of the Participant, the date which is 180 days (or, in the case of an Incentive Stock Option, three months, subject to certain exceptions) after the Termination Date, and (e) in all other cases, the Termination Date.